project-alice-assistant/docs/docs/usage/web-interface.md

 # Pages and there uses

 ## First timers
 If it's the first time you open the web interface page, you will be presented with a connection page.
 Enter Alice's main unit ip address as well as the port.
 The port should be `5001` if you haven't changed it manually.
-By default those settings are remembered, privacy first, but the slider will allow the browser to retain the information.
+By default, those settings are remembered, privacy first, but the slider will allow the browser to retain the information.

 <img style="width: 500px;" alt="Interface welcome" src="/images/webinterface/001.png">